Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Disadvantages of living alone in Tokyo

-Rent and prices are high, and it's difficult to save money with a take-home pay of 200,000 yen
+Rent and prices are high, and it's difficult to save money with a take-home pay of 200,000 yen.

-Rush hour and crowds can be stressful
+Rush hour commutes and crowds can be stressful

 The benefits of living alone in a regional city